HaoWuLab-Bioinformatics/CLNN-loop/README.md

 The code "LSTM.py" is uesd to build the model.

+The code "10-fold.py" is uesd for 10-fold cross-validation on the training set.

-The code "main.py" is used for model training and performance evaluation.
-We perform ten-fold cross-validation on the training set and evaluate the performance of CLNN-loop on the independent test set.
+The code "main.py" is used for model training and evaluate the performance of CLNN-loop on the independent test set.
 Running "main.py" will import "LSTM.py" and "data_load.py" automatically.

+The file "model" contains the models trained using different cell lines and CBS pair types, which can ensure the reproduction of our experimental results.
 ## Dependency
 Python 3.6
 keras  2.3.1